-- 1.1 Cassiltoun Housing Association (Cassiltoun HA) seeks to procure services in a manner that not only complies with current legislation and best practise but also works creatively and collaboratively to support the local economy in Castlemilk. - 1.2 This policy describes how Cassiltoun HA will purchase, or 'procure', goods and services. - 1.3 The term 'procurement' as used in this policy covers the process of purchasing the full range of goods and services we require, ranging from small items purchased from the petty cash float to large development and planned maintenance contracts awarded following a full tendering process. - 1.4 This Policy should be read in conjunction with the Association's Procurement Strategy and Contractor and Supplier Management Strategy.
+- 1.1 Cassiltoun Group (Cassiltoun Trust, Cassiltoun Housing Association, Cassiltoun Nursery) seeks to procure services in a manner that not only complies with current legislation and best practice but also works creatively and collaboratively to support the local economy in Castlemilk. - 1.2 This policy describes how Cassiltoun Group and its subsidiaries will purchase, or 'procure', goods and services. - 1.3 The term 'procurement' as used in this policy covers the process of purchasing the full range of goods and services we require, ranging from small items purchased from the petty cash float to large development and planned maintenance contracts awarded following a full tendering process. - 1.4 This policy should be read in conjunction with CHA's Procurement Strategy and Contractor and Supplier Management Strategy.